 - E’njoni Café: African-Mediterranean cuisine in North Portland.

 - Queen of Sheba International Foods: Authentic Ethiopian dining in North Portland.

-- Rhythm Traders: The Northwest’s most extensive selection of drum sets, cymbals, marching and symphonic percussion, djembes, congas, and world percussion.
-Rhythm Traders also offers lessons, repair, rentals, school packages, and has an extensive kids’ drum section.
+- Rhythm Traders: The Northwest’s most extensive selection of drum sets, cymbals, marching, and symphonic percussion, djembes, congas, and world percussion.
+Rhythm Traders also offers lessons, repairs, rentals, school packages, and has an extensive kids’ drum section.